Deep Learning with Uncertainty Quantification for Predicting the Segmentation Dice Coefficient of Prostate Cancer Biopsy

 \section{Data description}

-Prostate core biopsy images from Gleason2019 (Grand Challenge for Pathology at MICCAI 2019)~\cite{ref_url2} provides 244 tissue microarray (TMA) 3-channel RGB images of resolution 5120 $\times$ 5120 (W $\times$ H) of H\&E dye stained prostate tissue.
-Each TMA image was annotated in detail by several expert pathologists for assigning a Gleason tumor grade of 1 to 5, and generating Ground-truth (GT) segmentation mask.
-Gleason grades 1 and 2 are rare and were not associated with tumors and designated as non-tumor tissues along with image pixels without tumors that were represented as black pixels in the GT segmentation mask (class 0).
-Regions of Gleason Grades 3, 4 and 5 were considered as tumors and represented by white pixels in the GT segmentation mask (class 1).
-This resulted in 224 images with tumors (Gleason grade 3, 4 or 5), and 20 images without tumors.
-Detailed description on data pre-processing and training of deep learning models with five-fold cross validation have been previously described in~\cite{ghosal2020interpretable}.
+Prostate core biopsy images from Gleason2019 dataset (Grand Challenge for Pathology at MICCAI 2019)~\cite{b11} contains 244 tissue microarray RGB images (5120 $\times$ 5120 resolution) of H\&E-stained prostate tissue.
+Expert pathologists annotated each image with Gleason tumor grades (1-5) and generated Ground-truth (GT) segmentation masks.
+Gleason grades 1 and 2, which are rare, were labeled as non-tumor tissues (black pixels (class 0), while Regions of Gleason Grades 3, 4, and 5 were considered tumors (white pixels (class 1)).
+The dataset includes 224 images with tumors and 20 without.
+A detailed description of data pre-processing and training of DLMs with five-fold cross-validation used in this study can be found in~\cite{b10}.